HucksApp/SQL_cln_sht/README.md

 ## Common Database Models
 * The Relational Model
 * The object Model
-* The object-relational model -> Most DBMS(extended) now have support for object models
+* The object-relational model -> Most relational DBMS(extended) now have support for object models

 ## The Relational Model database system